HealTheOnion/healtheonion.github.io/_posts/2015-05-31-roxanne-joslin.markdown

 profile: /images/roxanne.jpg
 ---

-n 2012, I became a Licensed Massage Therapist (LMT) by the State of Mississippi and worked in the Hattiesburg, MS area.
+In 2012, I became a Licensed Massage Therapist (LMT) by the State of Mississippi and worked in the Hattiesburg, MS area.
 In 2013 my family moved back to Leavenworth, KS.
 I became a Licensed Massage Therapist by the City of Leavenworth and began working as a LMT in Leavenworth.

 My massage school education, beginning in Tacoma, WA (2010) and graduating in Hattiesburg, MS (2012) includes over 900 hours.
 My continuing education is additional 200 plus hours.